 Here are a few tips that can help people eat according to their preferences:

-Maximize protein intake: Protein helps people feel full and enables the development of healthy tissue and muscles.
-Nuts, legumes, and animal products, such as low-fat dairy, are excellent sources of protein.
+- Maximize protein intake: Protein helps people feel full and enables the development of healthy tissue and muscles.
+Nuts, legumes, and animal products, such as Greek yogurt, are excellent protein sources.

-Watch out for sugars: Foods and drinks can both be high in sugar.
-Water and unsweetened coffee or tea are more healthful choices than sweetened beverages, and whole fresh fruit is better than fresh fruit juice.
-Sugars and artificial sweeteners may affect insulin resistance and glucose levels.
-Premade foods often contain added sugar, so always check the label.
+- Watch out for sugars: Foods and drinks can both be high in sugar.
+Water and unsweetened coffee or tea are more healthful choices than sweetened beverages, and whole fresh fruit is better than fruit juice or juice drinks.

-Have small, regular meals: Eating smaller meals can minimize blood sugar fluctuations while supporting a healthy weight.
-Eating five to seven small meals a day may be beneficial for a person with diabetes, but the person must ensure that these do not become large meals.
+- Have small, regular meals: Eating smaller meals can minimize blood sugar fluctuations while supporting a healthy weight.

-Limit sodium: Too much sodium can increase the risk of poor heart health and high blood pressure, both of which are complications of diabetes.
-Most salt comes from packaged foods, so fresh and home-cooked foods are generally a better option.
-Potassium-rich foods, such as dark leafy greens, beets, sweet potatoes, broccoli, asparagus, avocado, and bananas will help offset sodium’s effects on health.
+- Limit sodium: Too much sodium can increase the risk of poor heart health and high blood pressure, both of which are complications of diabetes.

 Many conventional breakfast foods are high in sugar, fat, and salt, but many tasty and varied alternatives provide healthful fiber and other nutrients.